Mouse catshark

-The mouse catshark (Galeus murinus) is a species of catshark and part of the family Scyliorhinidae.
+The mouse catshark (Galeus murinus) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
 It is common in the northeastern Atlantic Ocean from Iceland to Western Sahara.
 There is much taxonomic confusion regarding this species in Icelandic waters, where it may be confounded with another species of Galeus or Apristurus.
 Probably not exceeding 49 cm long, the mouse catshark has a uniformly brown body and is characterized by large, rounded pelvic fins and crests of enlarged dermal denticles along both the dorsal and ventral caudal fin margins.
 In addition, in adult males the inner margins of the pelvic fins are merged into an "apron".

 Demersal in nature, the mouse catshark inhabits continental slopes at a depth of 380–1300 m.
 It preys mainly on benthic crustaceans, bony fishes, and cephalopods.
 Reproduction is oviparous, with females producing "furry" egg capsules.
 Although it is caught incidentally by commercial trawl fisheries, this species does not appear to be threatened by fishing activities and has been listed under Least Concern by the International Union for Conservation of Nature (IUCN).